richsalz/draft-erb-lurk-rsalg/draft-erb-lurk-rsalg.md

 ### Implementation Note -- Modified Bleichenbacher Attack

-If an attacker can gain access to the KeyOwner, they could mount a Bleichenbacher attack against it (REF NEEDED).
+If an attacker can gain access to a Server, they could mount a Bleichenbacher attack against it (REF NEEDED).
 The standard SSL/TLS defense against the Bleichenbacher attack (generating a string of random bytes) is not effective here, since an attacker could generate two requests with